o28o/fdg/README.md

 # for Linux with apt

+copy-paste into terminal contents of the script from scripts/install-linix.sh (requires root)

+# for Windows 10+ (WSL)

-copy-paste into terminal contents of the script from scripts/install-linix.sh
+[Activate](https://learn.microsoft.com/en-us/windows/wsl/install) Windows Subsystem for Linux install ubuntu of your choice from windows store. finalize the setup: set username and password copy-paste into terminal contents of the script from scripts/install-linix.sh (requires root)

 # For Android
 1\.
 Install Termux from [f-droid](https://f-droid.org/packages/com.termux/) or [github](https://github.com/termux/termux-app)